-In February 2007, the FASB issued Statement of Financial Accounting Standards No. 159, The Fair Value Option for Financial Assets and Financial Liabilities ("SFAS 159"), which allows entities to choose to measure financial instruments and certain other items at fair value.
-This statement is effective for the Company on December 30, 2007 and is not expected to have a significant impact on the Company's consolidated financial statements.
+In February 2007, the FASB issued Statement of Financial Accounting Standards (SFAS) No. 159, The Fair Value Option for Financial Assets and Financial Liabilities ("SFAS 159"), which allows entities to choose to measure financial instruments and certain other items at fair value.
+This statement is effective for fiscal years beginning after November 15, 2007.
+The Company has adopted SFAS 159 and has elected not to account for any additional financial instruments and other items at fair value.

-In December 2007, the FASB issued Statement of Financial Accounting Standards No. 141(R), "Business Combinations ("SFAS 141(R)"), which is a revision of SFAS 141, "Business Combinations."
+In December 2007, the FASB issued SFAS No. 141(R), "Business Combinations" ("SFAS 141(R)"), which is a revision of SFAS 141, "Business Combinations"."
 SFAS 141(R) applies to all transactions and other events in which one entity obtains control over one or more other businesses.
-SFAS 141(R) requires an acquirer, upon initially obtaining control of another entity to recognize the assets, liabilities and any non-controlling interest in the acquiree at fair value as of the acquisition date.
-Contingent consideration is required to be recognized and measured at fair value on the date of acquisition rather than at a later date when the amount of that consideration may be determinable beyond a reasonable doubt.
+SFAS 141(R) requires an acquirer, upon initially obtaining control of another entity, to recognize the assets, liabilities and any non-controlling interest in the acquiree at fair value as of the acquisition date.
+Contingent consideration is required to be recognized and measured at fair value on the date of acquisition rather than at a later date when the amount of that consideration was allocated beyond a reasonable doubt.
 This fair value approach replaces the cost-allocation process required under SFAS 141 whereby the cost of an acquisition was allocated to the individual assets acquired and liabilities assumed based on their estimated fair value.
 SFAS 141(R) requires acquirers to expense acquisition related costs as incurred rather than allocating these costs to assets acquired and liabilities assumed, as was done under SFAS 141.
 The provisions of SFAS 141(R) are effective for fiscal years beginning after December 15, 2008.
 Early adoption is not permitted.
-The Company is currently evaluating the impact of adopting SFAS 141(R) on the consolidated financial statements.
+The Company is currently evaluating the impact of adopting this accounting standard.